If you’ve shot multiple photos for a panorama, this guide to the best photo stitching software will save you hours of time.

 - Price: begins at $9.99 per month

-If you only plan to make occasional panoramas and already have Photoshop, it might be worth your while to take a look at Photoshop’s Photomerge option.
+If you only plan to make occasional panoramas and already have the world’s most popular graphic design software Photoshop, it might be worth your while to take a look at Photoshop’s Photomerge option.

 From the File menu, go to Automate and then to Photomerge.
 From there a new window will pop up asking you to select the photos you’d like to stitch, the desired projection, whether you want exposure blending and vignette removal, etc.